-2. INTRODUCTION
+1. INTRODUCTION

-This report describes a helicopter-borne geophysical survey carried out on behalf of Falconbridge Limited (Falconbridge) on the Montcalm Project, near Timmins, Ontario.
+This report describes a helicopter-borne geophysical survey carried out on behalf of Falconbridge Limited (Falconbridge) on the Montcalm Project, in the Timmins Area of Ontario.

-The principal geophysical sensor is Aeroquest's exclusive AeroTEM© II time domain helicopter electromagnetic system which is employed in conjunction with a high-sensitivity cesium vapour magnetometer.
+The principal geophysical sensor is Aeroquest's exclusive AeroTEM^C II time domain helicopter electromagnetic system which is employed in conjunction with a highsensitivity cesium vapour magnetometer.
 Ancillary equipment includes a real-time differential GPS navigation system, radar altimeter, video recorder, and a base station magnetometer.
 Full-waveform streaming EM data is recorded at 37,800 samples per second.
 The streaming data comprise the transmitted waveform, and the X component and Z component of the resultant field at the receivers.
 A secondary acquisition system (RMS) records the ancillary data.